aaronmarrdesign/folio/_posts/articles/2012-10-22-managing-web-projects.md

 #### Phase Development and Minimum Viable Product

+To keep on top of project deadlines the concept of "minimum viable product" becomes important.
+Minimum viable product, in essence, is the deliverable that achives all the requirements set out in the scope, without including any non-essential features.

-Rarely does a web app require all of the planned features to launch.
-Instaed, only those that produce the minimum viable product are necessary in the first phase.
-Postpone non-essential features until a later phase of development.
+Phase development is the process of delivering the minimum viable product in the first instance, with any non-essential features left until a later stage of development, sometimes even until after release.

 #### Iterative Development